nic-obert/rusty-vm/oxide/oxide TODO.md

 ### Done ✓

+- [x] differentiate between string literals (stack) and heap-allocated strings
+- [x] coherce raw string literals to &str and store their value in a static section of the symbol table
+- [x] introduce usize and isize types
+- [x] add a -o flag to enable optimizations. optimizations should be disabled by default
+- [x] implement type inference for variable declaration. valid only if variable is immediately initialized.
 - [x] write a function like "reduce_operations()" to evaluate compile-time operations
 - [x] implement while and if
 - [x] add more source context in error messages (and highlight the main line)